MEMBERSHIP & ACCOUNT AGREEMENT

 This Agreement covers your and our rights and responsibilities concerning Account(s) offered to you by the Merck Employees Federal Credit Union (Credit Union).
 In this Agreement, the words “you” and “yours” mean anyone who signs and Account Card or Account Change Card (Account Card).
 The words “we”, “us”, and “our” mean the Credit Union.
 The word “account” means any one or more share or other accounts you have with the Credit Union.

 By signing the Membership & Account Agreement, each of you, jointly and severally, agree to the terms and conditions in this Membership & Account Agreement, the Funds Availability Disclosure (Regulation CC), the Truth-in-Savings Rate and Fee Schedule (Rate & Fee Schedule), Electronic Fund Transfers (Regulation E), the Credit Union’s Digital Banking Agreement & Disclosure, if applicable, and any Account Receipt accompanying this Agreement and the Credit Union’s bylaws and policies and any amendments of these documents from time to time which collectively govern your Membership and Accounts.

-Merck Employees Federal Credit Union Membership Eligibility (Field of Membership): Employees or former employees of Merck & Co., Inc., Schering Plough, Inc. or Organon are eligible to join the credit union.
-Also eligible to join are family members of current or former Merck & Co., Inc., Schering Plough, Inc. or Organaon and family members of any existing member of the credit union.
+Merck Employees Federal Credit Union Membership Eligibility (Field of Membership): Employees of Merck & Co., Inc. or Organon are eligible to join the credit union.
+Also eligible to join are family members of current Merck & Co., Inc. or Organon employees and family members of any existing member of the credit union.